What is the full name of the ‘Bear Rule’?

-FWC does not consider it to be a violation of the Bear Rule to scare a bear off your property by yelling, banging pots and pans, using an air horn, or honking a car horn.
-You can also use a motion-sensitive device (e.g., Critter Gitter®, ScareCrow®) that displays flashing lights, emits loud noises, or deploys a spray of water when something approaches the device.
+FWC does not consider it to be a violation of the Bear Rule to scare a bear off your property by yelling, banging pots and pans, using an air horn, honking a car horn, shooting with paintball pellets, or using bear spray.
+Please follow the FWC guidelines on how to safely scare a bear from your property.
+You can also use a motion-sensitive device (e.g., Critter Gitter®, Water ScareCrow®) that displays flashing lights, emits loud noises, or deploys a spray of water when something approaches the device.

 Does FWC issue permits to allow people to ‘take’ bears?